ISWAP Releases Sermon From Its Wali During Ramadan

 Conclusion

 This piece will be updated as the story unfolds, but this information appears to make it clear that negotiating with terrorists often does not help.
-This instance illustrates that a group negotiating with a government lead partly led to a highly capable Jihadi commander joining another extremely dangerous group.
+This instance illustrates that a group negotiating with a government partly led to a highly capable Jihadi commander joining another extremely dangerous group.
 It also shows that the world must never forget the sheer brutality that Jihadist groups want to inflict on the world.
 If one Jihadist group accuses another of not implementing Sharia harshly enough, we can only imagine the horrors that the other group is already carrying out.

 Comments